Bodies Bodies Bodies: Release

-Bodies Bodies Bodies premiered at South by Southwest on March 14, 2022.
+Bodies Bodies Bodies premiered at the 2022 South by Southwest Film Festival on March 14.
 It was theatrically released on August 5, 2022, in select cities, before a nationwide expansion on August 12.
 In April 2022, Stage 6 Films acquired international distribution rights outside China to the film.

 The film was released on VOD on September 27, 2022, followed by release on Blu-ray and DVD on October 18, 2022.

 Reception

 Box office

 In its opening weekend, Bodies Bodies Bodies made $226,653 from six theaters in Los Angeles and New York City.
 The $37,775 per-venue average was the second best of 2022 for a limited release, behind Everything Everywhere All at Once ($50,130 in March).
 The film expanded to 1,283 theaters in its second weekend, and was projected to gross $2–3 million.
 It made $3.1 million, finishing eighth at the box office.
 Expanding to 2,541 theaters in its third weekend, the film made $2.6 million, finishing tenth.
 It made $1.1 million the next weekend, finishing fourteenth.